University of Indonesia: Sustainability

+Universitas Indonesia maintains 75% of its area for reforestation.
+Over 20 kilometers of bicycle path have been created and shuttle buses are provided for the students and faculty.
+The bicycles and buses are to decrease the number of vehicles in the campus.
 The new library "crystal of knowledge" at Depok used a sustainable concept.
 Not only in green area and transportation, Universitas Indonesia has relocated nine massive African baobab trees aging over 100 years (one said to be 240 years old) to the Depok campus to prove the university commitment in going green.